csia-pme/dreambooth-demo/README.md

 This will create a `.dvc` folder in the root of the repo.

-We will use an S3 self-hosted by a MinIO service.
-To configure DVC, we need to create a `~/.dvc/config` file.
+We will use an S3 self-hosted by a MinIO service to store the data.
+To configure DVC to use it, we need to create a `~/.dvc/config` file.

 You can create the file with the following command :